Paolof98/Stock_market_project/README.md

       sector_data[sector] = df["Adj Close"]  # Store adjusted closing prices
   ```

-I then imported the data in SQL to clean it, join relevant variables and interpolate data to have consistent time frequencies.
+I then imported the data in SQL to clean it, join relevant variables and interpolate data to consistent time frequencies.
 I also generated the GDP growth rate value in SQL:

    ```{sql}
    --- GDP growth rate here